-The Plan received a favorable determination letter from the Internal Revenue Service (IRS) dated June 16, 2005, stating that the Plan, with amendments made through December 31, 2003, meets the requirements of Section 401(a) of the Internal Revenue Code and is, therefore, exempt from Federal income taxes under IRS Section 501(a).
-The Plan has since been amended and the restated Plan document was submitted to the IRS in January, 2011, and a favorable determination letter was received from the IRS dated May 14, 2012.
-The Plan received a private letter ruling from the IRS in 1997 that it was a church plan under Section 414(e) of the Internal Revenue Code.
+The Plan received a favorable determination letter from the Internal Revenue Service (IRS) dated July 8, 2016, stating that the Plan, with amendments made through January 21, 2016, meets the requirements of Section 401(a) of the Internal Revenue Code (IRC) and is, therefore, exempt from Federal income taxes under IRS Section 501(a).
+The plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC, and therefore, believes that the Plan is qualified as tax exempt.
+The Plan received a private letter ruling from the IRS in 1997 that it was a church plan under Section 414(e) of the IRC.